eatyourpeas/checktick/docs/llm-security.md

 **What the LLM can do:**

 - Generate text responses
-- Output markdown in the specified survey format
+- Output markdown in specified formats (survey generation)
+- Output JSON translations (translation service)
 - Provide suggestions and guidance

-All survey creation happens through the existing survey import system, which has its own security controls and validation.
+All survey creation and translation happens through existing secure import and validation systems.

 ### 2. Sandboxed Output Format